-The scenario plays over and over again: A publisher invests the time and money to build a multiplatform publishing website, only to wonder why they’re not generating as much revenue as expected.
+The scenario plays over and over again: A publisher invests the time and money to build a multiplatform publishing website, only to wonder why they’re not generating as much subscription revenue as expected.
 When we audit their efforts, we find they’re not sending any promotions for their magazine.
 Coincidence?

 What is a spotlight email?

-At Mequoda, we call any promotional email that features a single product a spotlight.
+At Mequoda, we call any promotional email that features a single product or subscription a spotlight.
 The idea behind this email is that the publisher is shining a spotlight on one product instead of trying to sell a bunch of things at one time.
 There are plenty of benefits to featuring one item, for example:

 - Creating a promotional calendar that aligns with the topics of your email newsletters and/or what topics sell best

 - Better conversion tracking from email because there’s only one product to track

 - The ability to track different calls to action and copy and see which one performs best for a single product

 - More creativity when testing specific vs. non-specific subject lines

 - Easy A/B tests on copy